-Quarterly West is currently open for submissions.
+Quarterly West is currently closed to submissions and will reopen in September.
 We accept submissions via Submittable only.
 To go directly to our submissions categories, click the link below:

 QW is looking for writing that is: Exciting.
 Challenging.
 Risky.
 Unpredictable.
 And Different.